Grin-42/PingConnectivityTester/README.md

 -The first IP in the list is most likely your router and the IP after your router is your ISP gateway.

 -8.8.8.8 is the public Google DNS server, 1.1.1.1 is the public Cloudflare DNS server.
-Other IPs or FQDN (ie google.com) can be added to $routeTargets but there is no guarantee they will provide useful rest responses.
+Other IPs or FQDN (ie google.com) can be added to $routeTargets but there is no guarantee they will provide useful responses.
 8.8.8.8 and 1.1.1.1 are open to response and their routes tend to be more useful as well.